 At customs you’re likely to be approached by insistent taxi drivers offering you a ride.
 Ask them for identification and take your time deciding which one to hire.
 Even with valid identification accept that going with them in their vehicle is potentially dangerous – especially for solo travelers.
 You may have to be firm and tell the drivers to back off until you recover from the experience and collect your thoughts.
 I’ve had several frightening experiences as a solo woman traveler in South America!

 After our passports were stamped we walked about 700 meters (760 yards) across the border from Colombia into Ecuador.
 It was pitch dark and surreal.
 I wondered if it was really happening and pinched myself to make sure I wasn’t dreaming.
 I was unclear to me exactly why crossings between the two borders required a physical walk.
-I was relieved when it was over!
+Christina and I were both relieved when it was over!

 Another thing to prepare for before a land border crossing is currency exchange.
 The process can be informal and chaotic with people standing around waving cash and carrying calculators trying to convince you they know the proper exchange rate.
 Some countries have designated money exchangers who wear jackets to identify themselves – but really anyone could get one of the jackets!
 It’s important to make sure you know the fair exchange rate and how much money to exchange and receive in local currency.
 This depends on how much you like the exchange rate and how long you plan to stay in the country.

 On the other side in Ecuador we took a deep breath, hopped a taxi to Tulcán, and found a hotel near the bus station.
 Exhausted, I slept like a baby.
 The next day buses were departing for Quito and Otavalo every ten minutes and Christina and I waved goodbye to each other as we boarded our buses at 9:00 a.m.
 It was a five-hour ride from Tulcán to Quito.
 There were bumps along the way but in the end everything was fine….